 Information for Incoming Freshmen

 Welcome to St. Thomas and congratulations.
 You have chosen a fine school, rich in tradition.
-St. Thomas enrollment places us in Division 3 but we petition up to play in Division 2.
-We have been to the play-offs 29 times in our 38 year history.
+St. Thomas enrollment places us in Division 3 for the 3rd year.
+(This will be the second year we do not petition to play up in Divison 2 because of number).
+We have been to the play-offs 32 times in our 38 year history.
 Last Year we had one player receive All-State recognition; Six seniors receive the New Hampshire Interscholastic Athletic Association (NHIAA) All Scholastic Awards for playing Varsity Soccer and maintaining at least a 3.25 grade point average.
-Our 2015 Team also received a 2016 NSCAA Team Academic Award, our sixth in Ten years. (the only team in NH to do so) This strengthened the NHIAA point that being involved in athletics results in better performance as a student.
-This past season our team also earned its third NSCAA Silver Award for Sportsmanship.
+Our Teams have won seven United Soccer coaches Team Academic awards. (the most in NH by any team) This strengthened the NHIAA point that being involved in athletics results in better performance as a student.
+This past season our team also earned its fourth NSCAA Silver Award for Sportsmanship.

 Freshmen players are always excused from practices for school events involving their entire class.
 Players are also excused from practice when getting extra help from teachers, but we ask that you let your coach know ahead of time.
 Academics always come first at St. Thomas.

-For the first day of practice we hold a separate Freshmen practice to allow players to get to know their classmates.
-If we, as coaches, believe you have the skill to try out for Varsity we will talk to your parents first and ask their permission.
+For the first day of practice we hold a separate Freshmen practice at 2:30 before the afternoon practice to allow players to get to know their classmates and learn what is expected for the season.
+If we, as coaches, believe you have the skill to play at the varsity level we will talk to your parents first and ask their permission.
 Then you and your parents can discuss it and make a family decision.
 There is more of a time commitment and you have to be a strong student to be able to balance sports and studies.
 JV Freshmen will be able to play with their classmates in Freshmen games when the schedule allows.
-Not all Division 2 schools have Freshmen teams, so we also play a number of Division 1 schools.
+Not all Division 3 schools have Freshmen teams, so we also play a number of Division 1 schools.
 If you choose to stay with the Freshmen team it is not held against you.
 Many have made that choice in order to make the transition to high school a bit smoother.
 It is very rare that a Freshmen makes the varsity team.
 In order to do so the player must have both skill and size.
 We don't take a player just to let him sit on the bench.

 Good luck and see you on the pitch!